1300 088 065

 • Your Details.
 We need to collect some basic details about you and your co-applicant (if applicable).
 This includes your contact information, residential details, employment situation, income, assets and liabilities.
 We do this using a simple form.

 • Your Supporting Documentation.
-We will ask for some supporting documentation to help us to review your file.
+We will ask for some supporting documentation to help us review your file.
 Depending on your situation, this will include payslips, bank statements, and other documentation.
 We collect this using a secure, encrypted online tool.

 • We do a credit analysis.
 Once we have collected your details and documentation, our expert credit analysis team gets to work.
 We have developed a systematic review process to assess your chances of getting your home loan approved.
 This process is split into three core components: